 Sometimes we put together a mitigate package where we get some letters from family and friends who know you.
-Sometimes that will help and this is known as prefiling intervention.
+Sometimes that will help, and this is known as a prefiling intervention.

-- go talk to your pastor and ask him to write a nice letter about you;
+- talk to your pastor and ask him to write a friendly letter about you;

-- go talk to your friends and family and tell them you need something to show what good character you have as a person.
+- talk to your friends and family and tell them you need something to show what good character you have.

-We get that mitigation package together, you cooperate with your attorney, you do what your attorney tells you to do, and now you’re starting to improve your situation.
+We get that mitigation package together, cooperate with your attorney, do what your attorney tells you to do, and now you're starting to improve your situation.